ISAITB/docs-itb-ta/source/manageSystems/index.rst

 * **Conformance statement configurations:** To also copy any of the source system's configuration parameters set on its conformance statements.

-If your community foresees additional system properties, and as long as you are not copying the properties from another system, you will also see a **Show properties** checkbox.
+If additional system properties are foreseen, and as long as you are not copying the properties from another system, you will also see a **Show properties** checkbox.
 Checking this you can manage your new system's properties.

 .. figure:: ../screenshots/systems_create_properties.PNG